4jeR/et-charts-drawing-tool/README.md

 # et-charts-drawing-tool
-This repository contains my Engineering Thesis titled **_An interactive tool demonstrating the use of Python libraries to create charts_** done during my last year at AGH University of Science and Technology.
+This repository contains my Engineering Thesis entitled

+**_An interactive tool demonstrating the use of Python libraries to create charts_**

+done during my last year at AGH University of Science and Technology.

 ## Used libraries: